Top of the page

 Total testosterone levels vary throughout the day.
 They are usually highest in the morning and lowest in the evening.

-You do not need to do anything before you have this test.
-Your doctor may want you to do a morning blood test because testosterone levels are highest between 7 a.m. and 9 a.m.
+Your doctor may want you to do a morning blood test.
+That's because testosterone levels are highest between 7 a.m. and 9 a.m.

 Your doctor will have your test results in a few days.